-The precise value of the critical fastness parameter depends on the assumptions about the size of the region at which the stellar magnetic fields can penetrate the disc and the physics of how the resulting toroidal field is limited (magnetic diffusion, reconnection, etc.).
-While $\omega_{\rm c}=0.35$ in \citep{gho79a}, later work by \citet{Li+96}, with different assumptions on the physics limiting the growth of the toroidal field in the disc, finds $\omega_{\rm c} = 0.7-0.85$.
-A value $\omega_{\rm c} \simeq 0.7$ is inferred by \citet{Tur+17} from observations of quasi-periodic oscillations near torque-reversal of 4U 1626-67 \citep{kau+08}.
+The precise value of the critical fastness parameter depends on the assumptions about the size of the region for which the stellar magnetic fields can penetrate the disc and the physics of how the resulting toroidal field is limited (magnetic diffusion, reconnection, etc.).
+While $\omega_{\rm c}=0.35$ in \citet{gho79a}, later work by \citet{Li+96}, with different assumptions on the physics limiting the growth of the toroidal field in the disc, found $\omega_{\rm c} = 0.7-0.85$.
+A value $\omega_{\rm c} \simeq 0.7$ is inferred by \citet{Tur+17} from observations of quasi-periodic oscillations near torque-reversal for 4U 1626-67 \citep{kau+08}.